 Be close to us, O Lord our God, and with Your unfailing help defend those who have been renewed through Your Sacrament.
 Through Our Lord . . .

-Almighty God, we pray that the reception of this Bread of Heaven may strengthen us against all adversity through the intercession of Your blessed Confessor Benedict.
+O Almighty God, may the expression of our gratitude to You for all Your gifts bring us even greater benefits, through the intercession of Your blessed Confessor bishop Patrick.
 Through our Lord . . .